Last Updated on: 5th November 2022, 01:32 am

 Is it bad to let ribs rest for too long?

-The simple and straightforward answer to this question will always be yes.
+The answer to this question will always be yes, plain and simple.

-As a general rule, ribs should be rested for no more than 45 minutes.
+Ribs should generally not be rested for longer than 45 minutes.

-After 45 minutes, the ribs will start to cool down and become hardened.
+The ribs will start to cool down and stiffen after 45 minutes.

-So you should consider serving your ribs after resting them for a maximum of 45 minutes.
+Therefore, you should think about serving your ribs after a maximum of 45 minutes of resting.

 Should you wrap the ribs while resting?